Head Gravity Review: A Modern Control Racquet

 My Experience Playing with the Head Gravity Racquet

-After reviewing the Head Gravity tennis racquet, I think it is a great racquet for singles players who rely on control and feel from the baseline to move their opponent around the court.
+After reviewing the Head Gravity tennis racquets, I think the Gravity Pro is a great racquet for physically strong, advanced singles players who rely on counter-punching from the baseline to move their opponent around the court.
+The Gravity Tour, on the other hand, is better for all-court players wanting a control racquet with added maneuverability and spin potential..

 Players who need more power or spin should review the other best advanced tennis racquets.